-The California Supreme Court in 2007 found that a DNA report from a murder/rape investigation matching DNA of a suspect to a murdered victim’s vaginal swab is not testimonial within the meaning of Crawford (Geier) and thus does not violate 6th amendment.
+The California Supreme Court in 2007 found that a DNA report from a murder/rape investigation matching the DNA of a suspect to a murdered victim’s vaginal swab is not testimonial within the meaning of Crawford (Geier) and thus does not violate the 6th amendment.

-Using Geier, California Supreme Court decided that the analyst report here would not be testimonial because the report was “contemporaneous recordation of observable events”.
+Using Geier, California Supreme Court decided that the analyst report here would not be testimonial because the report was a “contemporaneous recordation of observable events”.
 The California Supreme Court notes that “contemporaneous recordation of observable events” can be inadmissible per Melendez-Diaz and Bullcoming.
-The court concludes that unlike Melendez-Diaz where reports were sworn before a notary or in Bullcoming, where reports had a certificate of an analyst, there was no “formality“.
+The court concludes that, unlike Melendez-Diaz where reports were sworn before a notary or in Bullcoming, where reports had a certificate of an analyst, there was no “formality“.
 Also, in addition to formality, the report has to pertain to criminal prosecution.

 In People v.
 Ogaz, a signature of the analysis is sufficient to meet formality (even though there is no seal).
 The court makes a distinction between initialing and signing.
-Second, when the analysis is not machine-generated (but uses subjective interpretation) it is testimonial.
+Second, when the analysis is not machine-generated (but uses subjective interpretation) it is a testimonial.
 So, Ogaz obligates a signed report when someone opined that alcohol was present to testify at trial

 At the end of the day, formality determines admissibility.

 If you are accused of a DUI, please call Los Angeles DUI attorney to get a free evaluation of your case.